simgriffi/git-workshop-notes/Notes.md

         $ git checkout -b <NEWBRANCH> <FROMBRANCH>

+10. Note on remote branch tracking:
+   `git clone` creates a local repo with all the commits in the
+   remote repository but branches in the remote repository are
+   not treated as local branches.
+If you need a local branch
+   that tracks a remote branch use:

+   `$ git branch --track <fb> origin/<fb>`

-10. Git branches are cheap (20 bytes)
+11. Git branches are cheap (20 bytes)

         Create branches for experiments
         Delete failed experiments